hwu27/financial-sentiment-nlp/README.md

 # financial-sentiment-nlp

 This project details how to use a transformer model (BERT) with **Pytorch** and **Selenium** to both retrieve financial news and to create a sentiment score for a specific company/stock.
+This is just a demonstration of a possibly larger implementation.

 Installation (Linux):